 And all of these are exceptionally easy to automate and achieve with email marketing.
 Just look at our guide on cross-selling and upselling with email marketing.

-Here is your action plan to start leveraging email as an affiliate marketer
+Here is your action plan to get good at affiliate email marketing

 1) Create a quality list of qualified leads